mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 The [Advanced Message Queuing Protocol (AMQP)][ISO.AMQP] is an open standard application layer protocol.
 It is a vendor-neutral and platform-agnostic protocol that offers organizations an easier, more secure approach to passing real-time data streams and business transactions.
 The goal of AMQP is to ensure information is safely and efficiently transported between applications, among organizations, across distributed cloud computing environments, and within mobile infrastructures.
 AMQP avoids proprietary technologies, offering the potential to lower the cost of enterprise middleware software integration through open interoperability.

 This section briefly summarizes the core concepts of the AMQP and explains how to use AMQP as the transport layer.
-The goal is for any developer using any existing AMQP 1.0 client stack to be able to provide external, composable implementation of the **MessageHandling** class supporting interoperability via AMQP 1.0.
+The goal is for any developer using any existing AMQP 1.0 client stack to be able to provide external, composable implementation of the **MessageHandling** class supporting interoperability via AMQP.

 In the following discussion, it is assumed that the management of AMQP communication are handled by a respective stack.
-Common general-purpose AMQP 1.0 stacks, such as AMQP.NET Lite, already implement all core AMQP 1.0 protocols.
+Common general-purpose AMQP 1.0 stacks, such as [AMQP.NET Lite](https://github.com/Azure/amqpnetlite), [RabbitMQ](https://www.rabbitmq.com/) implement AMQP.
 Those foundation gestures should be wrapped with a higher-level functionality to provide the reactive interoperability compliant with the IoT paradigms.

 An AMQP network consists of **Nodes** connected via links. **Nodes** are named entities responsible for the safe storage and/or delivery of messages.
 Messages can originate from, terminate at, or be relayed by nodes.
 As a message travels through an AMQP network, the responsibility for safe storage and delivery of the message is transferred between the **Nodes** it encounters.

 A link is a unidirectional route between two **Nodes**.
 A link attaches to a node.
 There are two kinds of nodes: sources and targets.
 Messages only travel along a link if they meet the entry criteria at the source.

 As illustrated in the following domain model, **Nodes** exist within a **Container**. **Container** may be implemented as a process carrying out a software program instance.
 Examples of containers are **Broker** and **Client** applications.
+An example of the **Clint** is **PubSub Application**.
 Each **Container** may hold many nodes.
 Examples of AMQP **Nodes** are **Producers**, **Consumers**, and **Queues**.
 Producers and consumers are the elements within an application that generate and process messages. **Queues** are entities that store and forward messages.

 ![Class Diagram of Concrete Containers and Nodes](../../CommonResources/Media/AMQP.ConcreteContainersNodes.png)